Facebook

 Key features

-• Full planning permission has been granted for the erection of a detached dwelling
+• Full planning permission for an additional contemporary detached dwelling

-• Generous plot with the advantage of two separate vehicular accesses
+• Generous plot with two separate vehicular accesses

 Full description

-Full planning permission has been granted for the erection of a new three-bedroom detached dwelling within the grounds of Flagstones on the site of the current garage.
+Agents’ note: Full planning permission has been granted for the erection of a new detached three-bedroom dwelling within the grounds of Flagstones on the site of the current garage.
 Horsham District Council planning reference: DC/25/1634.
-The approved scheme provides for a distinct and self-contained home with its own access, parking and private garden.
-Further details are available on request.
+Further details, approved plans and supporting information are available on request.

 Situation